hussainahmad/SQliteExample/README.md

-# SQliteExample
+# Sqlite Example Using Kotlin
-This Example demosnstrate how to use sql Database with Kotlin
+This Example demonstrate how to use sql Database with Kotlin